Table of Contents

 On-page SEO is when you write copy with SEO in mind to rank individual pages for specific keywords.
-On-page SEO includes everything from meta tags, content format, and keyword optimization.
+On-page SEO includes everything from meta tags to content format, and keyword optimization.

-It’s not always easy to write content that ranks high in search engines, but if you follow a few simple steps, you’ll be on your way to rank higher and to drive more clicks to your website.
+It’s not always easy to write content that ranks high in search engines, but if you follow a few simple steps, you’ll be on your way to ranking higher and driving more clicks to your website.

 When creating an SEO strategy, it is important to remember that you need to write content with ranking factors in mind that will keep your readers engaged.
 You can do this by formatting your content in a way that helps robots and your readers scan content and focus on information on different devices.

 The easiest way to improve your online visibility and increase conversions is to break up your text, keep paragraphs short, and use bullet lists.
 Let’s take a look at this more in-depth:

 Break Up Text With H2 Tags

 One of the first things you can do to improve on-page SEO is to break up text with H2 subheaders.
 This will allow you to insert keywords to fuel the technical side of SEO, and they will also help your readers scan through your content when they first reach your site.